isomerpages/mse-zerowaste/_zero-waste/07-chapter5.md

 to learn new skills and grow in their jobs.
 Four possible ways to do so are:

-* Create a Skills Framework for ES together with SkillsFuture Singapore (SSG), WSG and industry stakeholders
+* Create a [Skills Framework for ES](https://www.skillsfuture.sg/skills-framework/environmental-services){:target="_blank"}  together with SkillsFuture Singapore (SSG), WSG and industry stakeholders
 * Develop apprenticeship and scholarship programmes to attract and retain talent, especially at Associate Professionals and Technicians (APT) and Professionals, Managers and Executives (PME) levels
 * Facilitate Pre-Employment Training (PET) and Continuing Education and Training (CET) Programmes together with IHLs, and the expansion of PET and CET offerings
 * Review the Singapore Workforce Skills Qualifications (WSQ) modules to ensure that they are still relevant to the industry,